AriFordsham/GHCWiki/working-conventions/fixing-bugs.md

 - Comment your fix in the source code, and include a reference to the bug ticket number, e.g. "`#1466`" (this helps when grepping for the fix later).
 It is often helpful to give a small example code fragment that demonstrates the need for your fix.
 This isn't always relevant; sometimes you are fixing a plain error, but often it's more subtle than that.

-- Follow our convention for naming patches: [WorkingConventions/Darcs](working-conventions/darcs#).
+- Record a patch that embodies your fix.
+Please follow our convention for naming patches: [WorkingConventions/Darcs](working-conventions/darcs#).

+- Test your patch using the [validation script](testing-patches), before you submit it.
+(If you have write permission to the repository, then you **must** validate before pushing the patch.)

 - If you don't have commit permission for the repository,